rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

   operator instead of the "simple" `subset-of` operator.
 * A strict hierarchy is a hierarchy in which each set has one or more elements that none of its strict subsets has.
-* A strict forest of hierarchies is a forest in which each hierarchy is strict.
+* A strict forest of hierarchies is a forest of hierarchies in which each hierarchy is strict.

-Note that a root set is no strict subset to any other set.
+Note that a root set is no strict subset to any set, including itself.

 ```
 |-A---------------------| |-E-|